faprieto96/pipoh/README.md

 <!-- content -->

-**PyPortfolioOpt has recently been [published](https://joss.theoj.org/papers/10.21105/joss.03066) in the Journal of Open Source Software 🎉**
+Pypoh is a library that implements mean-variance optimization methods.
+This library includes:

+- [Diversification techniques for portfolio optimization:](https://github.com/faprieto96/pyInvestment/blob/master/docs/mv_formulation.md) 11 diversification and mean-variance strategies.
+- [Hyper-parameters description:](https://github.com/faprieto96/pyInvestment) Data-driven method for determining the optimal value of the hyper-parameter associated with each eppoch.
+- [Datasets description:](https://github.com/faprieto96/pyInvestment) 10 datasets focused on different markets.
+- [Performance evaluation metrics:](https://github.com/faprieto96/pyInvestment/blob/master/docs/performance_evaluation_metrics.md) Includes 4 metrics such as Mean Return, Sharpe Ratio, ...

-PyPortfolioOpt is a library that implements portfolio optimization methods, including classical mean-variance optimization techniques and Black-Litterman allocation, as well as more recent developments in the field like shrinkage and Hierarchical Risk Parity, along with some novel experimental features like exponentially-weighted covariance matrices.
+Pypoh is a library that implements portfolio optimization methods, including classical mean-variance optimization techniques and Black-Litterman allocation, as well as more recent developments in the field like shrinkage and Hierarchical Risk Parity, along with some novel experimental features like exponentially-weighted covariance matrices.